cltl/python-for-text-analysis/README.md

 * Break down your task into **small steps using pen and paper**.
 Sometimes, you lose sight of the bigger picture when dealing with complicated code.
 Breaking down a big task into small tasks helps you identify the problem.
 * **Explain the problem to someone else** (e.g., a classmate).
 Go through the code line by line and explain what it does (See [pair programming](https://en.wikipedia.org/wiki/Pair_programming) and [rubber duck debugging](https://en.wikipedia.org/wiki/Rubber_duck_debugging)).
 * Finally, **take a break**!
 Very often, just having a fresh look at the code helps!
-* If none of these steps helped, please try to ask for help well before the assignment deadline.
-Please start by posting your questions on Piazza.
-If you email the teachers or TAs, please always email your code rather than a screenshot.
+* If none of these steps helped, please try to ask for help in a timely manner (i.e., within the respective block).
+You can approach the lecturers in class for small questions or come to office hours if you feel you need to review a concept.
+In person discussions are always preferred!
+If you end up emailing the lecturer, please include your code rather than a screenshot.

-Learning how to help yourself is a valuable skill and will be very useful in your future programming projects.
+Learning how to help yourself is a valuable skill and will be very useful in your future programming projects!

+## Notes on the use of Generative AI:

+Everyone knows how easy it has become to ask Generative AI models to do tasks for us.
+We want to ask you: **RESIST THIS URGE!**

+While trying to avoid broader discussions, we are open to the arguments that Generative AI has role to play in modern societies.
+We do believe, however, that their role in education is not yet well understood and that, when used incorrectly, it can seriously hinder the learning process.
+Please remember that passively accepting a solution provided by these models is very different than coming up with solutions yourself.
+During exams, you will need to come up with solutions yourself (i.e., without the help of generative models).
+Resisting the urge to use generative AI during your learning journey will pay off!
+Trust the system!
+Finding ways to solve a problem when you get stuck is one of the most important skills a programmer can have, and one of this course's learning learning goals.
+We highly discourage the use of Generative AI during this course.

+That being said, we believe Generative AI can be a useful tool for experienced programmers.
+Towards the end of the course, we will come back to discuss how to best use Generative AI in your future programming careers.

 ## Courseware structure